ARCHEOLOGY: STUDY TRIP IN GALILEE

-The École Biblique et Archéologique Française of Jerusalem once again organized a topographical study trip this year to the peaceful region of Galilee and the Golan Heights.
+Once again this year, the École Biblique et Archéologique Française de Jérusalem organized a topographical study trip to Galilee and the Golan.

 Click here to watch a short video of our journey.